Slevinski/slevinski.github.io/series/formal-signwriting/entries/overview/essay.md

 - keeps canonical text, rendering, styling, and implementation practice distinct
 - points technical readers toward the right companion material

-The series should not be read as one long specification where every entry repeats the same facts.
+The entries work as a layered technical canon rather than as one long specification repeating the same facts.

 The publication split is: